Thomas Smolej

-Thomas Smolej (born 24 September 1982 in Villach) is an Austrian actor and director.
+Thomas Smolej is an Austrian actor and director.

-Life
+Early life and education

-Thomas Smolej grew up in Carinthia, completing high School in 2001 at BORG Klagenfurt with a concentration on music (Piano, Voice) and completed acting degree at the Viennese Examination Board (Paritätische Prüfungskommission Wien).
-Alongside his civil service in a retirement home he studied voice with Ronald Pries at the Klagenfurt Conservatory.
+Thomas Smolej grew up in Carinthia, completing high school in 2001 at BORG Klagenfurt with a concentration on music, and completed an acting degree at the Viennese Examination Board (Paritätische Prüfungskommission Wien).
+He studied voice with Ronald Pries at the Klagenfurt Conservatory.

-Since 2002 Thomas Smolej has been living in Vienna.
-After moving there he took private acting lessons with Erhard Pauer and Isabel Weicken, as well as voice with Christian Koch und Jack Poppell and had speech training with Biggi Weidinger.
+Since 2002 Smolej has lived in Vienna.
+After moving there he took acting lessons with Erhard Pauer and Isabel Weicken, as well as voice with Christian Koch und Jack Poppell and speech training with Biggi Weidinger.